VolkanSah/How-to-Use-Docker/README.md

 **If you appreciate my work and would like to support it, please visit my [GitHub Sponsor page](https://github.com/sponsors/volkansah).
 Any type of support is warmly welcomed and helps me to further improve and expand my work.**

 Thank you for your support! ❤️

+## Force Stop and Remove All Containers

+For developers and users who need to forcefully stop and remove all Docker containers, especially when dealing with containers with misconfigured permissions:

+### Add user to Docker group

+Ensure your user is part of the Docker group to have the necessary permissions:

+---
+sudo usermod -aG docker your_username
+---

+### Switch to Docker group

+---
+newgrp docker
+---

+### Verify user is in Docker group

+---
+groups your_username
+---

+### Set permissions for Docker socket

+---
+sudo chmod 666 /var/run/docker.sock
+---

+### Restart Docker service (Snap-specific)

+---
+sudo systemctl restart snap.docker.dockerd.service
+---

+### Verify Docker installation

+---
+docker run hello-world
+---

+### Force stop and remove all containers

+---
+sudo docker stop $(sudo docker ps -aq) sudo docker rm $(sudo docker ps -aq) --force
+---